You guys. Moving is THE WORST.

 I’ve had my low points.
 Like when I looked at every single person I passed on the road and thought, “At least YOU have all your things in one location!” and continued to suck down my frozen icee.
 I’ve sent a few desperate texts to Dan about whether or not I’m going to make it till the weekend.
 And chosen to nap as a defense against complete overwhelm.

-We have scheduled an appointment with movers houston since we will be moving in August.
+On the advice of ADT demenagement, We have scheduled an appointment with movers houston since we will be moving in August, about which you can find more information if you see the page.
 And as if the heat and humidity and thickness of August in Maryland isn’t enough, we were also blessed with a record-breaking heat wave for the several days we decided to “buckle down” and get serious about getting things done.

 Then, we got sick.
 Emma got walking pneumonia.
 I got something that was one doctor’s visit short of walking pneumonia.
 And Birdy is my feverish, hacking twin who sleeps snuggled up against me in bed each night like a tiny, sweaty radiator.